guardrails-ai/guardrails/docs/defining_guards/rail.md

 ```

 1. A `Guard` object is created from a `RAIL` specification.
 This object manages the validation and correction of the output of the LLM, as well as the prompt that is sent to the LLM.
-2. Wrap the LLM API call (`openai.Completion.create`) with the `Guard` object, and add any additional arguments that you want to pass to the LLM API call.
+2. Wrap the LLM API call (`openai.completions.create`) with the `Guard` object, and add any additional arguments that you want to pass to the LLM API call.
 Instead of returning the raw text object, the `Guard` object will return a JSON object that is validated and corrected according to the `RAIL` specification.